 University of East Anglia

-Rooted in 1963 in the UNESCO awarded City of Literature – Norwich, University of East Anglia is an idle study destination for Indian students.
+Rooted in 1963 in the UNESCO awarded City of Literature – Norwich, University of East Anglia is an ideal study destination for Indian students.
 It has fetched a 21st position The Complete University Guide 2020 in the UK and 192nd rank in the 2020 list of top universities by THE World University Rankings.
 Ranging from excellent undergraduate, postgraduate, doctoral programmes to short term diploma courses, UEA has a perfect course for every student!
-It comprises of 4 faculties which are further divided into 26 schools as per specialization.
-The 320 acre university campus houses all the facilities a candidate would require.
-Popular novelists like Ian McEwan and Kazuo Ishiguro the alumni of UEA.
+It comprises 4 faculties which are further divided into 26 schools as per specialization.
+The 320-acre university campus houses all the facilities a candidate would require.
+If you are planning to study at UEA then you must know that popular novelists like Ian McEwan and Kazuo Ishiguro are some of the popular alumni of UEA.

 London School of Economics and Political Science

-It’s a public research university that was established 124 years ago.
+Originally established in 1895, the London School of Economics and Political Science is a public research university situated in Houghton.
 The Fabian Society members: Beatrice, Webb, Graham Wallas, George Bernard Shaw, and Sidney Webb are some of the respected figures who have helped in the development of this university.
 Apart from the undergraduate and graduate programs, LSE offers scores of diploma, short term, and executive courses.
 BSc Actuarial Science, BSc Economic History, MSc Economy, Risk, and Society, MSc Data Science, Executive MSc in Cities, etc are some of the degree courses offered at the university.

 Which is the best university in Norfolk to study MA History?

-University of East Anglia loacted in Norwich is one of the best places to study History in the UK.
+University of East Anglia located in Norwich is one of the best places to study History in the UK.
 It is ranked at 192nd position in the list of world universities by THE.

 Can one study in UK without giving IELTS?